 The Babraham Institute holds a silver Athena SWAN award, which was renewed under the expanded Athena SWAN charter in 2018.
 The Babraham Institute was one of the first independent research institutes to secure an award at this level.

-Athena SWANThe Babraham Institute received a silver Athena SWAN award in April 2015 and joined the 132 Members and 463 Institutions and Departments that hold Athena SWAN awards in the UK.
-The award recognises the Institute’s existing good practices and our plan to build on these to further progress equal opportunities.
-The information below provides links to the Institute’s application and action plan plus details on the membership of the Institute’s self-assessment team.
+The award recognises the Institute’s existing good practices and our commitment to driving further progress towards creating an equal, diverse and inclusive community.
+The information below provides links to the Institute’s application and action plan plus details on the membership of the Institute’s equality4success team.

 About the Athena SWAN charter

-The six core principles of the Athena SWAN Charter are:
+The Babraham Institute is fully commited to the core principles of the Athena SWAN Charter:

 - We acknowledge that academia cannot reach its full potential unless it can benefit from the talents of all.

 - We commit to advancing gender equality in academia, in particular, addressing the loss of women across the career pipeline and the absence of women from senior academic, professional and support roles.

 - We commit to addressing unequal gender representation across academic disciplines and professional and support functions.
 In this we recognise disciplinary differences including:the relative underrepresentation of women in senior roles in arts, humanities, social sciences, business and law (AHSSBL) and the particularly high loss rate of women in science, technology, engineering, mathematics and medicine (STEMM)